 Tenant-Based Rental Assistance (TBRA) provides rental subsidy, security and utility deposit assistance.
 This program allows the subrecipient to provide the assisted tenant with funds to move and to live in any dwelling unit with a right to continued assistance, in accordance with written tenant selection policies, for a period not to exceed 24 months.
 If available, additional funds may be set-aside to provide assistance for up to 60 months for individuals that meet certain program requirements.
 A HOME-assisted tenant must also participate in a self-sufficiency program.
-This program may be utilized to address housing issues arising from declared disasters, as well as for assistance provided under the PWD set-aside.
+This program may be utilized to address housing issues arising from programmatic activity that is not subject to the RAF. declared disasters, as well as for assistance provided under the PWD set-aside.
 These funds are made available as specified in published rules and NOFAs.